-As a business application, the 80/20 Rule states that 80% of revenues are generated by 20% of customers.
+As a business application, the 80/20 Rule maintains that 80% of revenues are generated by 20% of customers.
 So I asked one of our customers to share a year’s worth of sales data with me, which he graciously did, and I began analyzing it.

-Below are the results from studying one of his branch locations.
+Note the results from studying one of his branch locations.

 I took the branch data and did a demographic study of the customers in the top 20%.
 Next, I compared the demographic to the qualified businesses in the customer’s sales territory.
 I downloaded a list of all of the qualifying businesses.
 Then I removed the branches’ customers from the list.
 What was left was a list of his competition’s most valuable customers.
 And I focused our marketing activities on them.

-• Click here to receive written information.
+Click here to receive written information.

-• Click here if you’re ready to talk and schedule a conversation on my personal calendar.
+Click here if you’re ready to talk and schedule a conversation on my personal calendar.
 I’m Kent Ekstrom, CEO of Gro365.

 Growing Market Share 365 can show you how to take the most valuable customers away from your competition and recession-proof your business today.